alexandrnikitin/blog/_drafts/dotnet-generics-under-the-hood.md

 ### Generics under the hood

 ##### Generic class example
-Let's take a look at how generics affect our `Method Table`s and `EEClass`es.
+Let's take a look at how Generics affect our `Method Table`s and `EEClass`es.
 Let's take a simple generic class:

 ```csharp
 public class MyGenericClass<T>